ApolloMeteorNYC/VulcanApp/README.md

 For tonight's event, you will start off with the Vulcan framework and work to build a package that pulls and ennumerates forthcoming Meteor-NY events into a React component.
 The event list you will create is read-only.
 The list should be visible to all website visitors; access should be unrestricted.

 The Vulcan framework can be found at https://github.com/VulcanJS/Vulcan.
-From a terminal session on your computer, pull down a copy with "git clone https://github.com/VulcanJS/Vulcan.git"
+From a terminal session on your computer, pull down a copy with `git clone https://github.com/VulcanJS/Vulcan.git`

 You can find information about the Meetup API at https://www.meetup.com/meetup_api/ and tonight's exercise **does not** require an API key.